Mount Kumgang: Mount Kumgang Tourist Region

 On the morning of July 11, 2008, a 53-year-old South-Korean tourist was shot and killed while walking on the resort's beach.
 Park Wang-ja entered a military area by crossing over a sand dune and was shot twice by North Korean soldiers.
 North Korea claimed that sentries had no choice but to shoot her because, despite their order to stop, she fled.
 South Korea demanded an on-the-spot survey, but North Korea declined it, claiming all the facts were clear and all responsibilities were the victim's and South Korea's.
 Due to the shooting, South Korea temporarily suspended all trips to Mount Kumgang.

 In March 2010, the DPRK government warned of "extraordinary measures" if the tourism ban were not lifted.
 On April 23, 2010, the North Korean government seized 5 properties owned by South Korea at the resort, saying that it was done "in compensation for the damage the North side suffered due to the suspension of the tour for a long period."
 In seizing the properties, North Korea also alluded to the Baengnyeong incident, showing displeasure with South Korea blaming North Korea for the sinking of the ship.

 Since April 2010, North Korea is now permitting companies to run tours from the North Korean side, making it appear increasingly unlikely that tours will be resumed from the South.
 However, on October 1, 2010, news reports said, "Red Cross officials from the two Koreas agreed Friday to hold reunions for families separated by the Korean War amid mixed signals from North Korea on easing tensions over the sinking of a South Korean warship.
 One hundred families from each country will attend the meetings from Oct.
 30 to Nov.
 5 at a hotel and reunion center at the North's scenic Diamond Mountain resort, Unification Ministry spokeswoman Lee Jong-joo said."

 As of September 2011, North Korea has begun operating cruises directly from Rason in north-eastern North Korea, to the port in Mount Kumgang, offering visitors the chance to stay in the resorts previously run by the south.
 Although they are aimed primarily at Chinese guests, western companies are also offering the tours.

+On January 15, 2024, it was announced that North Korea would close the Mount Kumgang International Tourism Administration.